 These boards are widely used in LED lighting, power electronics, automotive systems, and industrial equipment where heat management is critical.
+Aluminum PCBs are often selected alongside solutions such as heavy copper PCB for high-current applications and high-Tg PCB designs for elevated temperature environments.
+For complete production, aluminum PCBs can be seamlessly integrated with our PCB assembly services.

 Key Features of Aluminum Printed Circuit Boards